stevemurch/enchantedrose/WELCOME.md

 ## Components

 - Glass Cloche
-- Electronics: Raspberry Pi Zero 2W, NeoPixels by Adafruit, 9V Air pumps
+- Electronics
 - Rose and Petals

+## How It Works

+There's a Raspberry Pi Zero 2 W inside the prop, and it has a website on it.
+This website controls an API written in Python, which controls the GPIO pins on the Raspberry Pi.
+Those pins in turn connect to the motors and lights.
+To drop the petals, the Raspberry Pi briefly turns on an air jet for that petal.
+The air pressure forces the petal to fall.

+## Power Supply

+There three different batteries required for this device:

+* Main computer requires a 5V microUSB connector.
+I recommend something like a 10000mah portable USB battery.
+(Alternative: You could plug in an official micro-USB Raspberry Pi Power Adapter.)
+* Lights: The multicolored accent lights require 3 AA batteries.
+* Pumps: These require a 9V battery.

 ## Operation

 The prop is designed to be operated from a mobile phone via its own wifi network.
+Open up your Wifi settings on your phone, and connect to the "**EnchantRose**" network, using the password "**beourguest**!"

 Do not disclose the password for the wifi network; the prop is only meant to be operated by one person at a time.